GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 which category an item will appear under, developers can select one on the Developer Dashboard.
 Categories are only available for extensions at this time.

-## Extensions Homepage {: #homepage }
+## Extensions home page {: #home-page }

-The homepage is where we highlight great extensions and themes that we think users will love.
+The home page is where we highlight great extensions and themes that we think users will love.
 Users come to this page to find new and interesting items recommended by our editors.
 Chrome editors curate items to be featured in merchandised collections and the rotating marquee based on a variety of factors including performance, design, usefulness, relevancy and breadth of appeal.
-Items featured on the homepage must follow our general [best practices][best-practices] to be considered, but there is no set checklist developers can follow to guarantee being featured.
-Developers cannot pay to be featured on the homepage.
+Items featured on the home page must follow our general [best practices][best-practices] to be considered, but there is no set checklist developers can follow to guarantee being featured.
+Developers cannot pay to be featured on the home page.
 The best thing a developer can do to increase their chances of being featured on the home page is to build a useful, high-quality extension that is a joy to use.

 {% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/O4HjVbAcyIvYCxmCRB9H.png", width="800", height="571",